 The Combiflam Tablet only aids in relieving symptoms and not the underlying cause.
 Hence, a doctor should be consulted and proper course of treatment should be taken as per the clinical condition.

-The Combiflam Tablet are very useful for treatment and improvement of above-mentioned conditions, but there are certain side effects that it carries.
+Combiflam are very useful for treatment and improvement of above-mentioned conditions, but there are certain side effects that it carries.
 It is important to know the side effects before the consumption.

 The Combiflam Tablet is available in the following variants: